bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 The command used, `perl` in this example, must be installed on the runner.

-For information about the software included on GitHub-hosted runners, see “[Specifications for GitHub-hosted runners](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-software).”
+For information about the software included on GitHub-hosted runners, see "[Specifications for GitHub-hosted runners](https://docs.github.com/en/actions/reference/specifications-for-github-hosted-runners#supported-software).”

 ### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#exit-codes-and-error-action-preference)Exit codes and error action preference